kapdesk/Mobile-CRM/README.md

 # Mobile-CRM
-Provides service to all CRM based solutions
+Provides service to all Mobile CRM based solutions